OB9

 Measurements

-anechoic room like B&O. And even if I had, it
+B&O. And even if I had, it wouldn't represent what's

-at that particular location - and from that particular
+location - and from that particular measuring point.

 Right: Red = SPL @ 2.8 volts, 1 meter.
 Blue is from